 Another common issue that plagues Virgin Media customers on HFC is congestion which particularly impacts peak times like evenings and weekends.

-As the incoming broadband connection is Coaxial using DOCIS there is no way of fully bypassing the provided Virgin Media hub as its needed at the very least to act as a modem to convert the DOCIS into Internet.
+As the incoming broadband connection is Coaxial using DOCSIS there is no way of fully bypassing the provided Virgin Media hub as its needed at the very least to act as a modem to convert the DOCSIS into Internet.

 You can in most cases put the Virgin Media Hub into Modem Mode which should allow you to use your own router.